Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 The pistons rise up and down within the engine cylinders.
 Piston rings encircle each one of them.

 Most pistons have three piston rings.
-The top two rings are responsible for sealing compression in the combustion chamber.
-The bottom one’s main function is to be an oil seal.
+The upper two rings are responsible for sealing compression in the combustion chamber.
+The lower one’s main function is to be an oil seal.

 1. They prevent pressure from escaping the chamber.